alexedwards/blogish/README.md

 Blogish reads entries stored in flat [markdown](http://daringfireball.net/projects/markdown/) files in a `views/blog` directory.

 It relies on certain conventions to work.
-Each entry should be named using the date of the entry and the URL slug for the post, separated by an underscore and with the `.mkd` extension.
+Each entry should be named using the date of the entry and the URL slug, separated by an underscore and with the `.mkd` extension.

 ```
 <date>_<slug>.mkd
 ```

-The first line of the each entry should contain the title of the post, then three dashes to separate it from the main body of the post.
-For example:
+The first line of the each entry should contain its title, then three dashes to separate it from the main body of the entry.
+Putting it all together:

 ```
 $ cat views/blog/2013-02-07_hello-world.mkd